-Given the continued growth in global wealth and allocations to real estate highlighted in this report, it is perhaps unsurprising that private investors the World Trade Center, New York continue to be a significant buying force in commercial real estate.
+Given the continued growth in global wealth and allocations to real estate highlighted in this report, it is perhaps unsurprising that private investors station and shopping mall within the World Trade Center, New York continue to be a significant buying force in commercial real estate.
 Indeed, during 2017, private investors accounted for a third of all purchases; the highest proportion for over ten years.